On This Page

 - To the Port: The bus to Athinios ferry port in Santorini only departs from Fira; if you’re staying somewhere else, you’ll first have to take the bus to Fira and then change buses (and buy an additional ticket) to Athinios port.
-The Fira-Athinios schedule changes daily in accordance with the schedule of ferries leaving the port, and is posted only a couple of days ahead; it is not listed on the website timetable.
+The Fira-Athinios bus schedule changes daily in accordance with the ferry schedule, and is posted one day in advance; it is not listed on the website timetable.

 Taxis at Santorini Ferry Port

-- There are only about 25 taxis serving the entire island of Santorini.
+- There are very few taxis in Santorini.
 Sometimes there will be a few waiting at the port after the arrival of a ferry, but’s it’s not guaranteed – if so, you’ll find them to the left as you disembark the ferry.
 If there are no taxis waiting, or if you’re not one of the first passengers off the boat to snag one, you could be in for a long wait.
-Instead of relying on a taxi from the port, travelers who are unwilling to take the bus should book private transfer in advance.
+Instead of relying on a taxi from the port, travelers who are unwilling to take the bus should book a private transfer in advance.

 - Santorini taxis are unmetered, with prices negotiated before starting your trip.
 If a price is not agreed upon in advance, you’re stuck paying whatever the driver asks upon arrival.
 A taxi from the ferry port to Fira, Firostefani, or Imerovigli should cost about €30 to €35; €30 to €45 from the port to Oia.
 Expect taxis to be more expensive in the evening and after midnight.
 Taxis on Santorini only accept cash in euros, and cannot be paid for by credit card.